-Based on work conducted as part of the DWS, 2013 study the following key recommendations were made:
+Based on work conducted as part of the DWS, 2013 study the following key recommendations were made and are still relevant today:

 a) Determination of water demand patterns

 Water demand projections developed as part of The Development of a Reconciliation Strategy for All Towns in the Eastern Region should be taken up in the Maintenance of the All Towns Study that is planned to follow-up the recently completed Development of a Reconciliation Strategy for All Towns in the Eastern Region.
 The updated demand projections should inform the revision of drought operating rules so that they remain current.